Center of Excellence for Regulatory Science in Agriculture

 Regulatory science is a critical component to the responsible advancement of plant science and agricultural-use technologies, whether an agricultural trait, pesticide, crop protectant or microbial product.

 CERSA is co-led by NC State and Louisiana State University.
-It provides undergraduate, graduate and continuing education training in regulatory science and as well as workshops and sponsored research for the advancement of regulatory science in agriculture.
+It provides undergraduate, graduate and continuing education training in regulatory science and workshops and sponsored research for the advancement of regulatory science in agriculture.